ManiaticDevs/J3D/README.md

 another note from oikmo : why did i not specify the next part on the last commit?

-right now : transparency
+right now : fog
-next : fog
+next : multitexturing